 The flight was quite long: 14.5 hours.
 After a ten-hour flight, there was a stop in Bangkok for one hour.
 Here we had the opportunity to stretch our legs while walking from the arrival gate to the departure gate.
 After the stop, we still had three hours to fly.

-When we arrived at Manila’s Ninoy Aquino International airport, it was already dark and it rained a little-August is the rainy season.
+When we arrived at Manila’s Ninoy Aquino International airport, it was already dark, and it rained a little-August is the rainy season.
 We took a taxi and drove to Oakwood Premiere, where we had a studio room booked.
-I do not like arriving in the dark, because then you will not get the feeling.
+I don’t particularly appreciate arriving in the dark because you will not get the feeling.
 The hotel was very nice.
-Even a fruit plate with unknown fruits was waiting for us at the table.
+Even a fruit plate with strange fruits was waiting for us at the table.

 Philippines-Land of 7000 islands

 The Philippine archipelago is made up of 7107 islands.
-The Philippines is located favorably in relation to many of Southeast Asia’s main water bodies: the South China Sea, Philippine Sea, Sulu Sea, Celebes Sea, and Luzon Strait.
-The Philippines is home to spectacular coral-fringed islands, populated by a variety of wildlife and cultures.
+The Philippines is located favorably with many of Southeast Asia’s central water bodies: the South China Sea, Philippine Sea, Sulu Sea, Celebes Sea, and Luzon Strait.
+The Philippines is home to spectacular coral-fringed islands populated by various wildlife and cultures.

-In the Philippines you will find stunning beaches, rice terraces, active volcanoes, underground rivers, tropical rainforest, uninhabited paradise islands, hills and caves, and also very hospitable people.
+You will find stunning beaches, rice terraces, active volcanoes, underground rivers, tropical rainforests, uninhabited paradise islands, hills and caves, and very hospitable people in the Philippines.